The North Face Assault 2

 For the small packed weight and size, this tent can't be beat in the alpine.
 It's definitely a colder, windier weather choice, but that's what it's designed for.

 Recently I took it out in some decent rain.
 The tent didn't leak.
 It seeped.
 All night long water flowed through the fabric, creating a huge puddle on the floor.
 By the time I properly woke up in the morning the tent floor was filled with water.

 I looked up the rating on their website and they claimed it was waterproof to 3000mm of pressure.
-Well apparently that means light rain will seep right through.
+Well apparently that means moderate rain will seep right through.
 Or my best guess is that someone in the manufacturing process forgot to apply the membrane.